 Intended outcome Success criteria 1.
 Improved outcomes for disadvantaged children Gap between disadvantaged and non- disadvantaged to have narrowed to be more in line with each other.

-2. Children experience all elements of the curriculum and the wider experiences.
+2. All children have access to a broad range of experiences within and beyond the taught curriculum.
 All children have been in receipt of additional experiences beyond the classroom.
-No child has been unable to participate due to cost or circumstance.
-3. Improved communication and language and early mathematical skills Improved outcomes in EYFS in these areas.
-4. Improved social and emotional well being Children can manage their emotions better.
+Improvement in knowledge and expertise that impacts on their curriculum progression.
+No child has been unable to participate due to cost or their family circumstance.
+3. Improved progress in early language acquisition, early mathematical and social skills.
+Improved outcomes in EYFS in these areas - higher percentage of children achieving GLD.
+4. Improved social and emotional well being throughout the school.
+Children can manage their emotions better.
 Less incidents of children 'falling out' with each other reported.
-5. Support parents to better support their child at home with either managing their learning or their behaviours.
-Parents will feel more confident and empowered in supporting their child at home, with less domestic incidents being brought to the school to manage.
+Less referrals for Early help / social care intervention.
+5. Upskilling and signposting parents to better support their child at home with either managing their learning and or their behaviours.
+Parents will feel more confident and empowered in supporting their child at home, with less incidents being brought to the school to manage.